Asset: 100 MW Solar Farm (share of ownership)

 The benefits of Solar Power

-The environmental benefits of renewable energy and solar power are well known.
+The environmental benefits of solar power are well known.

 - Is infinitely renewable